Nutrition Boxes, Nutri-cize, and New Experiences

 This school year, students at W.B.
 Simpson Elementary School in Wyoming, Delaware are learning all about healthy habits and how much fun physical activity can be!
 Through the support of an Action for Healthy Kids Game On grant sponsored by CSX and the leadership and engagement of teachers, staff and parents, these students are getting– and staying—healthier.

 But W.B.
 Simpson isn’t just targeting their students’ nutrition – they’re getting kids up and moving, too!
-All of the 1st-5th grade students at W.B.
+All students in first through fifth grades at W.B.
 Simpson take part in Workout Wednesday each week, where students pick from 35 different activities including Dance Dance Revolution, cardio exercises, core workouts, and more.
 One of the options available for Workout Wednesday is a fun activity by US Games called Nutri-cize.
 Nutri-cize teaches students about the different food groups and new exercises to help burn energy while also encouraging collaborative learning and engagement.

 W.B.
 Simpson also launched a Fitness Club at the beginning of the school year that encourages students to choose an activity to further their knowledge, skill and experiences in developing new lifelong habits.
 Students try a new activity for six weeks and then get to try something different.
 This year’s activities included baseball, tchoukball, and general fitness where students got to explore mini-trampolines, pogo sticks, jump ropes and hula-hoops to stay active.